Image SEO: 6 Advanced Optimization Strategies

 Benefits of Structured Data

-- Higher Click-Through Rates: these more detailed results can lead to higher click-through rates, as users can preview helpful information without clicking through.
+• Higher Click-Through Rates: These more detailed results can lead to higher click-through rates, as users can preview helpful information without needing to click through.

-- Contextual Signaling to Search Engines: when search engines know more about your images, they can display them for relevant queries, boosting your SEO.
+• Contextual Signaling to Search Engines: When search engines have more information about your images, they can display them for relevant queries, thereby boosting your SEO.

 Implementing Structured Data